Montana-Media-Arts/creative-coding-1/modules/week-8/_posts/2017-01-03-ten-ellipses.md

 - it obviously works
 - and it is not _too_ complicated.

-However, what is you wanted to draw 100 circles, or 1000, circles, or tens-of-thousands of circles?
-Do you really want to copy and paste 10,000 of the same lines code?
-And what if you need to change something in that line after the fact?
+However, what if you wanted to draw 100 circles, or 1000, circles, or tens-of-thousands of circles?
+Do you really want to copy and paste 10,000 of the same lines of code?
+And what if you need to change something in one of the lines after the fact?
 Are you going to change each line? **OBVIOUSLY NO!**

-If we want to eloquently accomplish the above, we are going to need to use a better control structure.
+If we want to eloquently accomplish the above, we are going to need to use a more efficient structure for our code.